dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-OneDCodeDetails.md

 **Return Value**

-The position of the end pattern relative to the barcode location.
+A `Range` of numbers representing the position range of the end pattern.